Partial Knee Replacements

 Partial Knee Replacement Overview

 Partial knee replacement treats arthritis that is localized to one side of the knee.
 It is a great treatment option for patients who suffer from arthritis but do not need a total knee replacement.
-Carolina Orthopaedics and Neurological Associates’ (CONA) total knee replacement patients see their quality of life dramatically improve after their procedure.
+Carolina Orthopaedics and Neurosurgical Associates’ (CONA) total knee replacement patients see their quality of life dramatically improve after their procedure.

 How is a partial knee replacement performed?